 The revelation sparked national interest and TIME ran a story under the headline: “The FBI vs. Jean Seberg.”

 Besides film buffs, many have likely never heard the tragedy of Jean Seberg.
-However, Kristen Stewart will soon appear as the doomed actress in an upcoming biopic entitled Seberg, which is set to hit theaters in December 2019.
+However, Kristen Stewart appeared as the doomed actress in a biopic entitled Seberg that was released in December 2019.

 Modern audiences may now have a chance to better understand how an ultimately innocent actress was destroyed by the machinations of the U.S. government.